bnossum/midgetv/README.md

 ### Future plans, in order of priority
  - Production of a monolithic source file to ease integration of `midgetv` into projects.
  - Restructure the directory-tree - it is way to complex now.
- - Test on external interrupts
+ - Test on external interrupts, no work has been done here for a long time.
- - Test on nested interrupts/exceptions
+ - Test on nested interrupts/exceptions, errors are expected to be found
- - Compliance with riscv-privileged-v1.10.pdf
+ - Compliance with riscv-privileged-vX.XX.pdf
  - Write and test exhaustive CSR code, just now only a minimum exists
  - Table that show clockcycles used per instruction
  - Cleanup on code, and especially Makefiles